 Factors which may increase the risk of hypoglycemia include changes in meal pattern (e.g., macronutrient content), changes in level of physical activity, changes to coadministered medication [see DRUG INTERACTIONS], and concomitant use with other antidiabetic agents.
 Patients with renal or hepatic impairment may be at higher risk of hypoglycemia [see Use In Specific Populations].

 Patients should take STARLIX before meals and be instructed to skip the dose of STARLIX if a meal is skipped [see DOSAGE AND ADMINISTRATION].
 Patients and caregivers must be educated to recognize and manage hypoglycemia.
 Self-monitoring of blood glucose plays an essential role in the prevention and management of hypoglycemia.
 In patients at higher risk for hypoglycemia and patients who have reduced symptomatic awareness of hypoglycemia, increased frequency of blood glucose monitoring is recommended.

-There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with Starlix or any other antidiabetic drug.
+There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with STARLIX.

 Pregnancy Category C

-No differences were observed in safety or efficacy of Starlix between patients age 65 and over, and those under age 65.
-However, greater sensitivity of some older individuals to Starlix therapy cannot be ruled out.
+436 patients 65 years and older, and 80 patients 75 years and older were exposed to STARLIX in clinical studies.
+No differences were observed in safety or efficacy of STARLIX between patients age 65 and over, and those under age 65.
+However, greater sensitivity of some older individuals to STARLIX therapy cannot be ruled out.

 Starlix - User Reviews